 If your pattern uses multiple pages, you can select which pages you want to play and loop.
-While in normal playback mode, press and hold [PAGE].
+In normal playback mode, press and hold [PAGE].
 The [TRIG 1-4] keys light up.
-While holding [PAGE] you can press [TRIG 1-4] to select which pages you want to play.
+Press [TRIG 1-4] to select which pages you want to play.
 For example, if you press [TRIG 2] and then [TRIG 4], pages two and four will play and loop while skipping pages one and three.
 On top of this, you can also select which track you wish to be affected by the page playback selection.
-While holding [PAGE] press the [PADS] to exclude/include a track to be affected by the playback selection.
+While holding [PAGE] press the [PADS] to exclude/ include a track to be affected by the playback selection.
 Unlit [PADS] shows that a specific track is excluded and will instead play back all steps assigned to it.
 You can also press and hold [PAGE] and then press [FX] to exclude/include the FX track.